 If the battle is lost, what’s the point in wasting resources?
 The situation will die down eventually.
 People’s memory will fade and life will go on.
 If your product or service is good enough, people will always continue to be your customer.

 The masses and media will always sensationalize an issue- blowing it out of proportion.
 It’s better to give them a quick response and move on.
 All people really want is for you to acknowledge a problem.

 Nobody likes those people who keep saying sorry in almost everything they do.
 “Sorry, I like to laugh a lot” or “Sorry, I don’t know”- people will find you annoying if you keep saying, “SORRY”!
 If it turns out that your organization is to blame for the situation, and an acknowledgement is not enough, apologizing should be the last resort.
 But only if all other options fail keeping people quite.

-I hope these tips, in you some strange way, have inspired in you some ideas to manage your PR emergency…OR perhaps they have inspired you to consider rebranding your entire organization?
+I hope these tips, in some strange way, have inspired in you some ideas on how to manage your PR emergency…OR perhaps they have inspired you to consider rebranding your entire organization?
 Either way, the branding and public relations experts at TriVision are here to help!

 Written By: Carlos Cruz